Mark Anthony McGinley

-Mark Anthony McGinley is an Irish sportsperson.
-He has played Gaelic football as a goalkeeper for St Michael's and was formerly number one keeper with his county team, Donegal.
-McGinley has also been involved in the sport of association football and currently plays in the League of Ireland Premier Division with Finn Harps.
+Mark Anthony McGinley is an Irish footballer who plays as a goalkeeper for Letterkenny Rovers.
+He has also played Gaelic football for St Michael's and was formerly number one keeper with his county team, Donegal.
 He is from Ards, County Donegal.

 Playing career

-Early
+Early years

-McGinley played association football for University College Dublin in the League of Ireland.
-He spent time with Fanad United in the Ulster Senior League under the management of Ollie Horgan.
-He also spent time with League of Ireland side Finn Harps in 2014, while Horgan was manager, but injury prevented him from playing for them.
+McGinley started his career with Fanad United in the Ulster Senior League under the management of Ollie Horgan.
+He later played association football for University College Dublin in the League of Ireland.
+On 29 July 2014, he signed with League of Ireland side Finn Harps, where Ollie Horgan was manager, but injury prevented McGinley from playing for them.

 2015

 First featuring for his county's Gaelic football team under the management of Rory Gallagher, McGinley joined the senior team for the first time in 2015.
 He was among thirteen new members of the panel announced in late 2014 for Gallagher's first time in charge; others included Ciaran McGinley and Eoin McHugh.
 He served as a substitute for the All-Ireland winner Paul Durcan, following Michael Boyle's transfer to Boston before the Ulster Senior Football Championship semi-final against Derry; Durcan then transferred to Qatar, leaving the way clear for McGinley to become Donegal's goalkeeper.